Kriyszig/magpie/README.md

 Applies a function to all the elements of row/column
 * Axis - 0 for row, 1 for column
 * Fn - Function to apply
-* index - single dimensional array of integer index or two dimeensional array of string index.
+* index - single dimensional array of integer index or two dimensional array of string index.

 Usage: